mr-ws22/website/docs/course-syllabus.md

 A lot of what you do in this course will involve writing code, and coding is a skill that is best learned by doing.
 Therefore, as much as possible, you will be working on a variety of tasks and activities throughout each lecture.

-Additionally, some lectures will feature application exercises that will be graded.

 You are expected to bring a laptop to each class so that you can take part in the in-class exercises.